zhao-rry/AUC_TM_2025/README.md

 1. Clone the repository locally: `git clone git@github.com:bloemj/AUC_TM_2025.git`
 2. Get updates (from time to time): `git pull`
 3. To push to your own Github: `git push'.
-To push changes, you may have to set up SSH key authentication for your Github account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+To push changes from your laptop to your Github, you may have to set up SSH key authentication for your Github account, as password authentication is no longer supported: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
 4. Create a conda environment: `conda create -n myenv python=3.8 anaconda` (where `myenv` is the envirnoment name)
 5. Activate it: `conda activate myenv`
 6. Install packages (see the `requirements.txt` file), e.g. `conda install pandas`